digipres/digipres.github.io/communities/index.md

 ## Local & Regional Groups

 <div class="alert alert-warning" role="alert">
-  This is an experimental addition to the site, and to keep things manageable, the initial work has been scoped to the United Kingdom and Ireland.
+  This is an experimental addition to the site, and to keep things manageable, the initial work has been scoped to a small set of groups.
+Other groups are welcome to add themselves (or ask me to add them) if they wish.
 You can read <a href="https://github.com/orgs/digipres/discussions/62" class="alert-link">this GitHub discussion</a> to find out more about the status of this experiment.
 </div>

 This part of the web site is a place where local and regional [communities of practice](https://www.wenger-trayner.com/introduction-to-communities-of-practice/) dedicated to digital preservation can set up a simple public web page.
 The idea is to help people find groups: